Everything you need to know...

 How you learn

-Effective occupational therapy requires close collaboration and understanding of other professions to ensure better outcomes for people that use our services.
-You can learn with, from and about other professions within other health and social care courses.
+You’ll also learn with, from and about other professions within other health and social care courses.
 We equip you with the knowledge, skills and values to enhance your employment opportunities and give you a strong professional identity.

 You learn through